Karicho21/A3-GT/README.md

 But before you begin, make sure you have access to:

--A Linux-based system with SLURM workload management -gcc compiler (this is critical to execute the program) -Access to hpc lab computer Centaurus
+- A Linux-based system with SLURM workload management
+- gcc compiler (this is critical to execute the program)
+- Access to hpc lab computer Centaurus
--UNC Charlotte VPN if you are outside of campus or not using "eduroam" network
+- UNC Charlotte VPN if you are outside of campus or not using "eduroam" network

 There are two ways to run this program.
 1. Using centaurus